Broadband postcode checker

 What is the fastest broadband available in my area?

-If your current broadband speed is slower than you’d like, and your neighbours down the street have a faster connection, you might want to check whether you can get a faster speed.
+If your current broadband speed is slower than your neighbours’ down the street, you might want to check whether you can get a faster connection.

 Why should I use the broadband availability postcode checker?